NZUS01 KLZK DDHHMM

 Officials in charge of organized sports should have a lightning

-safety plan, and those involved in the sport (and their parents)
+safety plan, and those involved in the sport should understand

-include where the participants and spectators go for safety,
+- where participants and spectators go for safety

-resumed, and who is in charge of making weather-related safety decisions.
-It's also important to designate a person to monitor
+- who is in charge of making weather-related safety decisions

+It is also important to designate a person to watch the sky

-conditions and to keep those in charge informed of weather-
+and keep those in charge informed of changing weather

 For stadiums and larger venues, the National Weather Service has